THE 7 BEST RAIN PANTS FOR HIKING & BACKPACKING

 If you’re in the market for a heavy-duty pair of men's rain pants that’s also easy to pack, then the Marmot Minimalist Pants might be what you’re after.
 What these pants lack in frills they more than make up for in durability, breathability, and portability.

 Looking for the Best Hiking & Backpacking Rain Pants?

 You're in the right place!
 In this guide we will be covering the following:

 The Outdoor Research Helium Pants are best suited for campers looking for one of the lightest pair of mens waterproof shell pants in the industry.
 You’ll only add about 6.5 ounces to your backpack carrying around these easily compressible rain pants.

 While Outdoor Research’s Helium Pants’ major selling point is their lightweight construction, manufacturers didn’t shirk in the durability department.
 Made out of 30D nylon ripstop material, these Helium Pants have a 2.5-layer Pertex Shield to both protect against water and to increase breathability.

 Anyone who’s trying to cut back on the amount of weight they carry on their backpack can’t neglect the Outdoor Research Helium Pants.

 Columbia’s Rebel Roamer is ideal for occasional campers who want a reliable pair of cheap rain pants that are easy to pack and pull out in a jiffy.
 With a 70D nylon fabric as well as Omni-Tech waterproof protection, the Rebel Roamer offers surprising longevity and durability considering its affordability.

 Since the Columbia Rebel Roamer is a value play, you should expect a few minor inconveniences.
 For example, there aren’t any side zippers or pockets on the Rebel Roamer.
 However, if you’re looking for a good pair of rain pants best suited for occasional hiking expeditions, then the Rebel Roamer might be for you.

 No matter how well you plan your hiking adventure, you can never predict when Mother Nature will throw a downpour your way.
-When choosing which clothing to bring with you, a good pair of waterproof hiking pants in many cases should find their way into your pack.
+When choosing what to wear to hiking, a good pair of waterproof hiking pants in many cases should find their way into your pack.